softbitestudio/DIY-Agent-Harness/README.md

     *✧Time to Production: ~1-2 weeks

  <details><b>all components are open source.
- so yes, you *can* achieve this without spending any money but it's true what they say- ~~ya get what ya paid for~~ Naturally, you might want to spend money on API calls, Better models, Cloud Hosting, VPS `(Virtual Private Server)`, and a TLD `(Top Level Domain)` even though those things aren't strictly necessary.
-Just like boots aren't strictly necessary when you're working for yourself… but you're gonna want a pair when the work gets hard.
+ so yes, you can achieve this without spending any money but it's true what they say
+~ya get what ya paid for!
+ Naturally, you might want to spend money on API calls, Better models, Cloud Hosting, VPS (Virtual Private Server), and a TLD (Top Level Domain) even though those things aren't strictly necessary.

 It really depends on how far you wanna go. ask yourself
 Do you want to be the next MANUS, get a good grade on assignment, or is this a Hobby Project for you?
 𐃇 Plan Accordingly𐃘 </b></details>

-### THIS WILL GUIDE YOU TOWARD BUILDING
+### SOON YOU'LL BE BUILDING
-## Your Own AGENT HARNESS :godmode:
+## Your Own AGENTIC HARNESS :godmode:

-Open Source AI Agent Platform Guide
-Step-by-step guide to creating an autonomous multi-agent system with interactive dashboard and API gateway.
-:clipboard: Overview
+# Overview

 >[!IMPORTANT]
 >AGENT AI is an autonomous agent platform that orchestrates multiple specialized agents to complete complex tasks end-to-end.
 This guide shows you how to build a similar system using 100% open source components.